NoharOSP/Perfect_Works_Build/README.md

 - ~~White Cologne~~ Divvy Up: Next Ether affects all

 Allows Bart to have useful part wide buffs in exchange for no healing.

+- Divvy Up: Level 28 to 24.
+- Red Cologne: Level 38 to 32.
+- Blue Cologne: Level 42 to 36.
+- White Cologne: Level 50 to 40.
+- Wind/Earth/Fire/Water Mode: Level 56 to 45.

 Billy: